Anticoagulation Clinic helps patients

 Monitoring patients who require blood-thinners and educating them about drug and food safety are the primary functions of SACMC's Anticoagulation Clinic.

-The clinic, now located at 2141 Hamilton Way, Suite 105 in the building Community Medical Associates Two (CMA Two), helps patients to regulate their dosages of Coumadin (Warfarin), a drug used to help slow blood clotting.
+The clinic, now located at 2142 Sunset Drive, in the building Community Medical Associates One (CMA One), helps patients to regulate their dosages of Coumadin (Warfarin), a drug used to help slow blood clotting.

 We treat patients who have a variety of conditions, such as atrial fibrillation, pulmonary embolism and deep vein thrombosis, as well as some who have had major joint replacements to prevent clotting in the legs.